hampoelz/Capacitor-NodeJS/README.md

 ## Getting Started

-To add a NodeJS project to your app, the following steps are required:
+To add a Node.js project to your app, the following steps are required:

 1. Create a new directory called `nodejs` inside your app's source/public directory _(this is usually the `src` folder or if you use a build system the `public` folder)_.
-The `nodejs` dir will serve as your NodeJS project folder. _(modules can be installed later in this folder)_
+The `nodejs` dir will serve as your Node.js project folder. _(modules can be installed later in this folder)_
-2. Create a `package.json` file in it as the starting point of the NodeJS integration:
+2. Create a `package.json` file in it as the starting point of the Node.js integration:
   ```json
   {
       "name": "capacitor-node-project",